v-research/knowledgezero/source/_posts/all-work-and-no-play-makes-xss.md

 *Audience, murmuring:* Again?!
 Shhhh!

-*Us:* Should we wait until you find all possible vulnerabilities in any system by trial and error, or can we jump to the part where you "teach us” how to protect our systems?
+*Us:* Should we wait until you find all possible vulnerabilities in any system by trial and error, or can we jump to the part where you "teach us" how to protect our systems?

 *Prof. Mann:* Sure!
 SHOWDOWN!
 Let me present you: *The Web-application Firewall!* It's the greatest discovery after The Firewall!
 Hold tight!
 It's a...
 The Firewall... for Webapps!